-Assessment for this unit is one essay of 3-4000 words.
+Assessment for this unit is one essay of 3-4000 words (weighting of 100% of unit grade).
 Essays must not exceed the word limit.
 Please refer to the guidelines for the presentation of your work, which can be found on the VLE.